-The discovery program for refugees is a joint initiative of the International Relations Office and the VSUZH.
+The Discovery Program for refugees is a joint initiative of the International Relations Office and the students' association VSUZH.
 It enables refugees to attend lectures as guest auditors and to experience student life at the University of Zurich.
 Please find more information about the degree programs using this link.

 The aim is to give refugees the chance to gain an understanding of the course programs and requirements for studying in Switzerland.
 This allows them to prepare for a later application to the University of Zurich, should this be an option, or for a job in Switzerland.

 - Attendance at selected lectures

 - Participation in language conversation groups and other events at the Language Center's self-access center